1. We embrace reality and deal with it.

 8. We play iterated games.
 All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest.

-9. We pick business partners with high intelligence, energy, and, above all, integrity.
+9. We work with people who have high intelligence, energy, and, above all, integrity.

 Our central finding across two decades of combined empirical SEO work is that certain factors meaningfully contribute to long-term success.
 Our investment model is the result of countless failures, mistakes, dead ends, reflection, learning and growth.